bymayo/craft-porter/README.md

 {{ craft.porter.deleteAccountForm() }}
 ```

-By default it will add a set of classes prefixed with `porter__`, but you can add customisation parameters so you can change the styling, for example:
+By default it will add a set of classes prefixed with `porter__`, but you can add customisation parameters so you can change the styling, for example if your using Tailwind CSS:

 ```
 {{ craft.porter.deleteAccountForm(